-I-6550 © IJOB COMMUNITY RESOURCE PERSONS / SPEAKERS
+COMMUNITY RESOURCES PERSONS / SPEAKERS

 The District recognizes that one of the greatest resources of the school is to be found in the people of the community who have special knowledge and particular talents to contribute to the school program.
 Therefore, the use of community resources and citizens to serve in furthering the educational program is encouraged.
-Staff members should study the needs of their respective schools, survey the resources available in the school community, weigh their probable usefulness, and then present to the Superintendent for approval any staff-developed plans for using those community resources.
-The Superintendent will consider all such plans, on both their merit and their implications, as if they were to be carried out throughout the District.
+Staff members should study the needs of the respective schools, survey the resources available in the school community, weigh their probable usefulness, and then present to the Superintendent for approval any staff-developed plans, on both their merit and their implications, as if they were to be carried out throughout the District.
 Use of outside personnel and resources would be under procedures authorized by the Superintendent.